Gaussian mixtures and non-parametric likelihoods through the lens of statistical mechanics: Key ideas and main results

 On the other hand, fluctuations and related concentration phenomena are fundamental to classical mathematical statistics; c.f. the classical central limit theorem for MLEs connecting their fluctuation order to the Fisher information under the truth.
 Investigation of fluctuation phenomena is underpinned by an array of powerful analytical tools which can potentially be brought to bear on any model at hand.
 The theory developed in \cite{chatterjee2014superconcentration} establishes mutual implications between the order of fluctuations of the objective function in several random optimization problems in statistical mechanics with the occurrence of chaos and multiple valleys in the landscape of these models.

 In this work, we investigate the NPMLE problem in the light of these statistical mechanical ideas.
 It turns out that the theory and the toolbox developed in \cite{chatterjee2014superconcentration} is not directly applicable in the NPMLE setup, largely due to the former being focused on the discrete setup of lattice models of statistical mechanics; whereas the NPMLE problem, by definition, resides in the continuum.
-However, intriguingly, we are able to separately analyse phenomena of chaos, multiple valleys (or the lack thereof), and fluctuation orders of the objective function in the settling of the NPMLE model, using direct methods centered on the information geometry of Gaussian mixtures.
+However, intriguingly, we are able to separately analyse phenomena of chaos, multiple valleys (or the lack thereof), and fluctuation orders of the objective function in the setting of the NPMLE model, using direct methods centered on the information geometry of Gaussian mixtures.

 Our analysis leads to natural consequences in terms of the robustness and the stability of the NPMLE procedure.
-The success of this approach for the NPMLE also raises the natural question of extending the general theory of equivalences between chaos, multiple valleys and fluctuation orders from a discrete statistical mechanical setup to more continuous settings that are suitable for studying random optimization problems arising in statistics and machine learning.
+We clarify that the correspondences with statistical mechanics that we observe are of a conceptual and motivational nature at this point, rather than a direct application of theorems established in one field to problems in another.
+This raises the natural question of extending the general theory of equivalences between chaos, multiple valleys and fluctuation orders from a discrete statistical mechanical setup to more continuous settings that are suitable for studying random optimization problems arising in statistics and machine learning.